-

 Participating farmers agreeing to the removal of infected trees

 “Before you came, I didn't even know my cocoa farm was infected.
-Now, I can cut down the infected part and plant yam, cassava, banana, and cashew, and then I will replant cocoa in 5 years in the shade of the cashew tree.”
+Now, I can cut down the infected part and plant yam, cassava, banana, and cashew, and then I will replant cocoa in five years in the shade of the cashew trees.”

 The Challenge